I-GUIDE/data-catalog-archive/schema/core.md

 ### Version

-The [Schema:version](https://schema.org/version) is a propoerty of `CreativeWork` that can be used to encode a formal version number or name for a record. **version** can be encoded as either a number or a string; however, since many people use semantic versioning, a string is preferred as it will work regardless.
+The [Schema:version](https://schema.org/version) is a property of `CreativeWork` that can be used to encode a formal version number or name for a record. **version** can be encoded as either a number or a string; however, since many people use semantic versioning, a string is preferred as it will work regardless.

-Example encoding as string:
+Example encoding as a string:

 ``` json
 {